-Karel Doorman is a joint logistic support ship designed and built by Damen Schelde Naval Shipbuilding (DSNS), for the Royal Netherlands Navy.
+Karel Doorman is a joint logistic support ship designed and built by Damen Schelde Naval Shipbuilding (DSNS) for the Royal Netherlands Navy.
 The vessel can be used for multiple naval support missions.

-The new logistical support vessel is the biggest ship of the Royal Netherlands Navy and is developed to replace the HNLMS Zuiderkruis supply ship, which was decommissioned in 2012, and the HNLMS Amsterdam, which was decommissioned in December 2014.
+The new logistical support vessel is the biggest ship in the Royal Netherlands Navy and is developed to replace the HNLMS Zuiderkruis supply ship, which was decommissioned in 2012, and the HNLMS Amsterdam, which was decommissioned in December 2014.

 The Karel Doorman joint logistic support ship can be deployed to provide strategic sea and logistics support from the sea (seabasing), as well as resupply maritime units at sea.
 It can also perform helicopter operations, training, humanitarian aid and disaster relief, and repair and maintenance support missions.

 The ship was officially named and commissioned in March 2014.
-It was officially handed delivered by the Netherlands Defence Material Organisation (DMO) to the Royal Netherlands Navy in September 2015.
+It was officially delivered by the Netherlands Defence Material Organisation (DMO) to the Royal Netherlands Navy in September 2015.

 Karel Doorman construction